 Each of these tips was essential to my success!
 And by now, you’ve probably discovered just how laborious the VIPKid interview process is and how many things you need to recall.

-But, just remember, that by implementing these tips you will successfully complete the VIPKid interview process and be on your way to becoming a sought-after teacher on the VIPKid platform.
+But by implementing these tips you’ll successfully complete the interview and VIPKid demo lesson and be well on your way to becoming a sought-after teacher on the VIPKid platform.